Customize your API Portal

 Theme Updates Explained

-The theme object you added has customized your Portal with the following changes:
+The theme object you added has customized your API Portal with the following changes:

 - The primary color is set to "#400072" in light mode and "#D8A3FF" in dark mode.